TextEditor123/GPU/README.md

 - Artificial Intelligence: Executing the massive matrix multiplications required to train and run deep learning models.
 - Scientific Simulations: processing complex mathematical models, such as weather forecasting or molecular dynamics, where calculations can be split into thousands of independent parts.

+---

+... continued prompting with "What is the lowest level way of interacting with the GPU"

+The lowest-level way of interacting with a GPU is through Driver-Level APIs and writing Machine Code (Assembly) that executes directly on the GPU's execution units.

+Because GPUs are treated as hardware peripherals, developers cannot write directly to the hardware registers without operating system permissions.
+Instead, they use a structured stack to get as close to the silicon as possible.

+Driver-Level APIs (The Entry Point):
+To bypass the overhead of heavy software frameworks, developers use low-overhead, "close-to-the-metal" Application Programming Interfaces (APIs).
+These APIs give direct control over memory allocation, thread scheduling, and hardware synchronization.
+- Vulkan (Cross-Platform): The lowest-level open-standard API for graphics and compute.
+It removes the driver abstractions found in older APIs like OpenGL, forcing the developer to manually manage memory layout and command queues.
+- DirectX 12 Agility / Direct3D 12 (Windows): Microsoft's low-level API that grants console-like, explicit control over the GPU.